tybor/nextgen-gallery-voting/readme.txt

 This plugin adds options that can allow your users to vote on (more like rate) your Galleries and Images.
 There are options to limit which Gallery/Image to allow voting on, if the user needs to be registered and logged in, if they can vote more that once, and if they can see the current results.

 = How do I add the voting form? =
 For Galleries it's easy.
 You just need to enable voting on the gallery, and the voting form will automatically be appended to the gallery.
-There is some basic styling, but the markp has got some classes and ids that you should easily be able to hook into with your own stylesheets to make suit your blog.
+There is some basic styling, but the markup has got plenty of classes and ids that you should easily be able to hook into with your own stylesheets to make suit your site.

-= Ok, and how do I make the voting form appear for images? = For images there's an extra step.
-First you still need to enable voing on the specific images you want.
-Then you need to add a tag to the gallery file of NextGEN.
-I'm going to use NextGEN version 1.3.6 to as the example, but it should be pretty much the same for all 'newish' versions:
+= How do I make the voting form appear for images? = For images there's an extra step.
+First you need to enable voing on the specific images you want.
+Then you need to add a tag to the gallery template from NextGEN Gallery.
+I'm going to use NextGEN version 1.9.6 to as the example, but it should be pretty much the same for all versions:
-Between line 38 and line 50 in `/nextgen-gallery/view/gallery.php` is the loop that shows each image in a specific gallery.
+Between line 38 and line 53 in `/nextgen-gallery/view/gallery.php` is the loop that shows each image in a specific gallery.
 You need to add the following tag anywhere in that loop: `<?php echo nggv_imageVoteForm($image->pid); ?>`.
 That will output the vote form where you put it.
 Personally I like to place it on a new line after the close `<a>` tag (new line created 45)
-Do not put inside the `<a>` tag that wraps the image in some of the templates.
+Do not put inside the `<a>` tag that wraps the image in some of the templates, or the link will conflict with the voting process.

 = Ew, that looks hideous =
-Alas, it is true.
-I have a pretty limited eye for design and layout.
-But in the same way as the gallery voting form, there is plenty of place for you to work your CSS magic and make the voting forms look like you want.
+This plugin intentionally adds very little styling to the voting forms.
+It does provded plenty of ids and classes allowing you to style it to fit in with your site.

 = Where are the results =
 Under the Gallery or Image options, the current average vote show along with how many votes have been cast.
 Click on the number of votes cast to show more info on those votes.